Receiver Dryer / Accumulator

 The receiver dryer is a filtering unit located on the high-pressure side of the AC loop between the condenser and the expansion valve.
 The role of the receiver is to filter particles and debris flowing in the circuit as well as to absorb any moisture.
 Furthermore, it also stores oil and refrigerant.

 The accumulator is a similar filtering device but applied only in vehicles with orifice tube as an expansion device.
 The accumulator is located on the system low-pressure side and besides the filtering and the lubricant/refrigerant storing function as in the receiver dryer, it also ensures that no liquid form of the refrigerant gets into the compressor.

 OE Matching Quality

-Designed, manufactured and tested according to OE requirements.
+Designed, manufactured and tested to match the quality of OE products.

 Wide Product Range